EN | DE | FR

 Your donation supports our work for better living conditions for refugees and local populations

 In order to improve the desolate conditions in the refugee camp, our work mainly focuses on the areas of health, hygiene, nutrition and psychosocial counselling.
 In three health centers, we provide medical care, especially expectant mothers and newborns, and provide psychosocial counselling.
-In addition, to stem the spread of diseases such as Covid-19, we conduct health and hygiene trainings in the camps and have improved sanitation facilities at schools and community clinics.
+In addition, to stem the spread of diseases, we conduct health and hygiene trainings in the camps and have improved sanitation facilities at schools and community clinics.

 Because the local communities close to the refugee camps are struggling with high levels of poverty, we support them to find new sources of income and to represent their political interests effectively at community level so that they can find their own sustainable way out of poverty.